david-mateogit/Dice-Game/README.md

 # Dice-Game

-This is a coding practice to use eventlisteners and update the DOM.
+This is a JavaScript coding practice to use eventlisteners and update the DOM.

 GAME RULES: